AshkanYarmoradi/Ericsson/README.md

 ![](/images/logo.PNG)
 ### This repository is include two applications called Server and Client

-- Server Application is publisher message to Message Bus and write by Python
+- Server Application is a message publisher to Message-Bus wich has written by Python
-- Client Application is consumer of messages that publish in Exchange and write by .net 5
+- Client Application is a message consumer  and written by .net 5
 - Comminucation pattern between two application is Pub/Sub so we can have multiple client instance
 - RabbitMQ has messagebus role in the system
-- These two application are available on DockerHub and have ability to build simply on local By the Dockerfile and Docker-Compose
+- These two application are available on DockerHub and also have the ability to simply build image on local By the Dockerfile and Docker-Compose

 ## - How to lunch

-Base on previous explanition we have multiple option to run these application
+Base on previous explanition we have multiple option to run these applications

 <details>
   <summary>